Tuskegee Airman James Harvey celebrates his 100th birthday

 [Related: Who Are The Tuskegee Airmen?
 The story behind the airmen and their double victory]

 So, as the “ever-joking” Lt.
-Col. Harvey celebrates his 100th birthday, he thinks back to all the lessons he has learned.
-He takes a moment and gives wise words he believes are the key to a long, happy life: “Do unto others as you would have them do unto you.
+Col. Harvey celebrates his 100th birthday, he thinks back to all the lessons that he has learned.
+He takes a moment and gives wise words that he believes are the key to a long, happy life: “Do unto others as you would have them do unto you.
 That’ll carry you through if you think about it.
 And always be truthful, have a sense of humor and have a good, good belly laugh at least once a day.”